The pleasure and the pain of the accessible smart home

 Because their intelligence is artificial, there are limitations in the ability of intelligent agents to fully understand speech patterns.
 Teaching a machine to understand fluent speech is hard enough; teaching a machine to understand, say, a stutterer is exponentially more difficult.
 This is a big, potentially deal-breaking problem.

 It’s problematic for the simple reason voice is the primary method of interaction with the likes of Siri and Alexa.
 As Sonia Paul wrote for Backchannel on AI’s trouble with deciphering accents, “an AI can only recognize what it’s been trained to hear.”
 If voice is the interface and the user has a speech delay that makes communication frustrating, there’s little incentive to be had.
-Using an app is a nice fallback if worse comes to worst, but the tradeoff is you lose the value of being hands-free.
+Using an app is a nice fallback if worse comes to worst, but the trade-off is you lose the value of being hands-free.
 Which, if you’re a person with a physical motor impairment, is a huge part of the appeal here.

 The enthusiasm amongst the tech commentariat for devices like Amazon’s Echo family is precisely why speech matters.
 In order for everyone to be able to use and enjoy these ambient computers, companies must be cognizant of the accessibility challenges associated with voice.
 Speech impediments are disabilities too, and need to be accounted for in the design.